pgxn/pgxnclient/docs/usage.rst

 The command does the opposite of the install_ command, removing a distribution's files from the system.
-It doesn't issue any command to the databases where distribution's extensions may have been loaded: you should first drop the extension e.g. using the unload_ command.
+It doesn't issue any command to the databases where the distribution's extensions may have been loaded: you should first drop the extension (the unload_ command can do this).

 The distribution should match what installed via the `install`_ command.